rust-lang/nomicon/src/atomics/seqcst.md

-Similarly to before, we can’t just have A access `x` to show why A not necessarily preceding C in _S_ matters; instead, we have to introduce a second atomic and third thread to break the happens before chain first.
+Similarly to before, we can’t just have A access `x` to show why A not necessarily preceding C in _S_ matters; instead, we have to introduce a second atomic and third thread to break the happens-before chain first.
 And finally, a single relaxed load F at the end is added just to prove that the weird execution actually happened (leaving `x` as 2 instead of 1).